Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 The coffee wasn’t pristine quality either; it was a simple cup that any caffeine-loving worker might enjoy at the local drive through.

-The truth is that mycotoxins are unavoidable; one study found that nearly 100% of humans tested had mycotoxins flowing through their blood.
-However, they’re generally in such low levels that they’re totally safe for acne.
-Mycotoxins are only a problem in severe cases of contamination, e.g., dirt cheap coffee, or chocolate sourced from corrupt cocoa farmers with dodgy drying practises.
+The truth is that mycotoxins are unavoidable; one study found that nearly 100% of humans tested contained them.
+However, they’re generally only harmful in severe cases of contamination, e.g., dirt cheap coffee, or chocolate sourced from corrupt cocoa farmers with dodgy drying practises.

-When it comes to pesticides, for example, I certainly don’t recommend following the advice of health bodies like the FDA blindly.
+Generally, I don’t recommend following the advice of health bodies like the FDA blindly.
 Look at the acne-causing menace BPA.
 For years, they insisted that the small amounts in milk bottles were safe, before reality hit home when said children grew up with far low IQ scores.
-What’s more, the real danger is often the cumulative effect of numerous chemicals, found across food, cosmetics and tap water.

 Read this article and learn why vitamin A is great for oily skin